MATH-1100-WBP02

 - Reading from the textbook: Section 9.6 (pages 649–653).

-- Exercises due on October 12 Tuesday (submit these here on Canvas):
+- Exercises due on October 21 Monday (submit these on Canvas):

 - To rationalize the denominator of